The Codebase Assurance Index, explained

 Depth is never gated

-Every plan — including the free plan — computes the full CAI: all dimensions, all lenses.
-You never pay for depth; you pay for breadth (portfolio roll-up, team analytics) and cadence.
+Every survey — including the free first report — computes the full CAI: all dimensions, all lenses.
+You never pay for depth; you pay for breadth and cadence.

 Verifiable